microsoft/reactxp/docs/docs/apis/userinterface.md

 // can be adjusted by users on some platforms; defaults to 1.0 getContentSizeMultiplier(): SyncTasks.Promise<number>;

-// Sets the default maximum "size multiplier" for text increase.
-// Values must be 0 or >=1.
-The default is 0 which indicates that
-// there is no max.
-// Note: Older versions of React Native don’t support this interface. setMaxContentSizeMultiplier(maxContentSizeMultiplier: number): void;

 // Dismisses the on-screen keyboard (on applicable platforms) dismissKeyboard(): void;